 Crash!
 Oops!
 Tips for Packing Your Dishes and Glassware so They Arrive Intact

 One of the worst experiences you can have after a move is discovering your glassware is shattered, especially valuable item like fine china or dining sets passed down from your relatives.
 This is exactly the sort of thing you want to avoid after the stress of relocating.
 Moving companies in Allen and professional movers in Plano typically are experienced with packing breakables, so you may want to leave it to the professionals.
-If you prefer to do it yourself, here are some packing steps you can take to avoid similar disasters
+If you prefer to do it yourself, here are some tips for packing your dishes and glassware you should follow to avoid similar disasters.

 Kitchen dish barrel boxes have reinforced sides and are ideal for packing breakables.
 If you decide to go this route, MoveStar can provide them.
 It’s okay to use regular boxes as long as they aren’t too large and are in good condition.
 Just make sure to use extra packaging materials for protection.